Floquetifying stabiliser codes with distance-preserving rewrites

 The ZX calculus comes equipped with a set of graphical rewrite rules.
 We can apply these rewrite rules to equate diagrams that interpret to the same linear map.
 In fact, the axioms of the ZX calculus are sufficient to derive any equality between qubit maps~\parencite{ngUniversalCompletion2017,jeandelDiagrammaticReasoning2018}.

 \begin{remark} There are various axiomatizations of the ZX calculus.
-The version we present is for the stabiliser fragment and only maintains equalities up to scalars.
+The version we present is for the stabiliser fragment.
+It has been shown that any two ZX diagrams that represent the same linear map can be rewritten into one another using only these rules~\parencite{backensZXcalculusComplete2014, backensSimplifiedStabilizer2017}.
 Versions of the ZX calculus can be found in~\textcite{jeandelDiagrammaticReasoning2018} for the Clifford+T fragment, and in~\textcite{vilmartMinimalAxiomatisation2019} for the full language. \end{remark}

-All diagrams that are equated under these axioms represent the same linear map.
+Note that we use explicit scalars, a construction more rigorously characterised in previous works~\parencite{poorUniqueNormalForm2022,poorQupitStabiliser2023}.
+For the remainder of this paper, we only show equalities up to some non-zero scalar, unless the scalars play an important role in some derivation.

+We can use these rules to show relationships between ZX diagrams.
+For example, we can use \TextPiCommute to show that $\pi$-phased spiders commute past each other:

 More generally, if $D_1 = D_2$ for some diagrams $D_1$ and $D_2$, then $D_1$ can be replaced with $D_2$ in all diagrams $D$ in which it occurs:

 One last important \enquote{meta-rule} of the ZX-calculus is called \emph{Only Connectivity Matters \hypertarget{eq:OCM}{(OCM)}}.
-This rule allows us to treat ZX diagrams based solely on their connectivity and disregard relative positions enabling us to treat ZX diagrams as open graphs.
+This rule allows us to treat ZX diagrams based solely on their connectivity and disregard relative positions, enabling us to treat ZX diagrams as open graphs.
 In practice, this allows us to rearrange ZX diagrams without changing their interpretation, as long as we preserve the connectivity.